 MHQoL scoring manual

 The scoring manual explains the calculation of scores for the descriptive system of the MHQoL, the MHQoL-7D.
-The scoring manual can be found in the publications.
+The scoring manual can be found under instruments.

 The MHQoL is available for use without prior permission from the authors.
-The instrument can be found in the publications.
+The instruments can be found HERE.
 Its use is the responsibility of the researcher.
 Please reference the use of the MHQoL in any publication:

 Comments or questions can be directed to email@example.com.